eroicaleo/DesignPatterns/HeadFirst/IntelliJ.md

 * `Ctrl+Shift+Space`: SmartType code completion, helps to find methods and variables that are suitable in the current context, by analyzing the expected type of the whole expression.
+* `Shift+left-click` or `mid-click`: close tabs in the editor and the tool windows of IntelliJ.
+* `Alt+Insert`: generate getter and setter methods for any fields of your class.